EnricoBos/VQVAE-dynamic-codebook/README.md

 - **Gaussian Blur**
 - **Zoom-in** cropping (90% of the original image)

-Each augmented image preserves the core attributes of the original, enabling the model to learn invariant features while increasing data diversity.
+Each augmented image preserves the core attributes of the original!.

 ---